brave/brave-core/README.md

 ### Swift style
 * Swift code should generally follow the conventions listed at https://github.com/raywenderlich/swift-style-guide.
-  * Exception: we use 4-space indentation instead of 2.

 ### Whitespace
 * New code should not contain any trailing whitespace.